ervandew/taglisttoo/README.rst

 provides hooks allowing you to format the taglist content per file type and to also write code to parse file types not supported well or at all by ctags.

-Please note that TaglistToo requires that vim be compiled with python support and that you have `exuberant ctags`_ installed.
+Please note that TaglistToo requires that vim be compiled with python3 support and that you have `exuberant ctags`_ installed.

 Please see the vim help file for full documentation.